aleshaleksey/fansys23/09-races.md

 ___
 ### Werewolf, lesser (level-5 template = 32 + 8 points)

 This represents a cursed being: A humanoid that is cursed to become a wolf when the night of the full moon nears.
 More experienced werewolves do learn to control their transformation.
 Werewolves are supernaturally strong and swift, have sharp senses and cannot easily be harmed with weapons, with the exception of silvered weapons.
 Any humanoid can become a werewolf.
-For this the original template is taken and the werewolf template is applied on top of it.
+In this case, the werewolf template is applied atop the original template.
+Thus, for a human who became a werewolf, one first applies the human template, and then the werewolf template.

 - **Size**: Medium
 - **Stats**: (Str: +6, Dex: +2, Con: +4, Int: 0, Wis: +2, Cha: 0) (14 points)